 Coming in to the Belmont Stakes, Secretariat was the clear favorite at 1-to-10 odds.
 Secretariat's jockey, Ron Turcotte expected a close race with Derby runner up, Sham, who at the beginning of the race kept pace with Secretariat but spent too much energy and faded back to last place.
 Soon after Sham retreated, Secretariat pulled away from the rest of the horses and crossed the finish line and claimed victory, 31-lengths ahead of the runner-up.

 Following the race, Turcotte said, “I know this sounds crazy, but the horse did it by himself.
 I was along for the ride.”
 This finish was something that horse enthusiasts and spectators had never seen before and Secretariat was rightfully named the ninth Triple Crown™ winner!

 Plan Your Trip to Witness the Final Leg of the Triple Crown™

 Belmont Experiences offers a variety of Official Ticket Package options that come complete with access to The Diamond Room at the North Shore Terrace and clubhouse seating for the race weekend.
 Indulge in gourmet food, a premium open bar, private wagering stations and so much more for a true VIP experience!
-Be there for the 150th anniversary of the Belmont Stakes.
+Be there for the 2019 Belmont Stakes.
 Click for more information: